 “Spirit”: He is the third person of the Trinity.
 Jesus not only operates by the power of the Spirit, but here he is the one who dispense the Spirit, a role given only to Yahweh in the OT (France).
 This is one more indicator of Jesus’s divinity.
 After Pentecost, he is sent into the hearts of everyone who repents and confesses Jesus was Lord.
 He causes these repentant people to be born again.
 They can also have a subsequent infilling of the Spirit (Acts 2:4, 4:8, 31; Eph.
 5:17).

-Two posts on a more formal doctrine of the Spirit in systematic theology:
+Here are some of my posts on a more formal doctrine of the Spirit (systematic theology):

 Here is the outpouring of the Spirit at Pentecost: